Prisma

 DATABASE_URL="postgresql://user:pass@abc.proxy.pgbeam.app:5432/mydb"Verify your schema

-No changes needed to schema.prisma — the postgresql provider works as-is:
+No changes needed to schema.prisma.
+The postgresql provider works as-is:

 datasource db {